emelygc1998/Customers-analytics/README.md

-This data is from kaggle and for our group project, we decide to work with a customer dataset from a supermarket and were able to find some insights to help the super market.
+This data is from kaggle and for our group project, we decide to work with a customer dataset from a supermarket and were able to find some insights using Python.
 We used google colab and used the following libaries: matplotlib, seaborn, pandas.